beatrizsmerino/vue-gh-pages/README-v1.md

 4. `cd dist`: Navigates into the `dist` folder, the output directory.
 5. `git init`: Initializes a new empty Git repository.
 6. `git add .`: Adds all folders and files to the `staging area` of the new Git repository.
-7. `git commit -m "deploy"`: Creates the first commit with the changes and the `deploy` message in the `master` branch of this new repository.
+7. `git commit -m "ci(deploy): build files for production in the dist folder"`: Creates the first commit with the changes in the `master` branch of this new repository.
 8. `git push -f https://github.com/<USER_NAME>/<REPO_NAME>.git master:gh-pages`: Pushes the changes from the `master` branch of the new repository to the `gh-pages` branch, which is automatically created if it does not exist, in our main repository.
 9. `cd -`: Returns to the previous directory.